kosl/ihipp-examples/docs/week1.md

 hello<<<1, 4>>>();
 ~~~

-In this syntax the first number indicates the number of blocks and the second number the number of threads in a block, i.e., in the above example we defined 1 block with 4 threads to be run in parallel on a GPU.
+In this syntax, the first number indicates the number of blocks and the second number the number of threads in a block, i.e., in the above example we defined 1 block with 4 threads to be run in parallel on a GPU.

 Run this example in the following notebook: